Bolt.new App Fix: How to Repair Common Issues in 2026

 How do I fix a failed Bolt.new deployment?

 Check the build logs for the specific error.
-The three most common causes are missing environment variables, TypeScript errors ignored during development, and case-sensitive import paths.
+The three most common causes are missing environment variables, TypeScript errors that the dev server ignores but the build step catches, and case-sensitive import paths that break on Linux build servers.
+Run npx tsc --noEmit locally before deploying.

 Why is my Bolt.new app so slow?

-Bolt.new apps often load all data on initial render without pagination.
-Add .range() to database queries, lazy-load images, and use dynamic imports for heavy components.
+Bolt.new loads all data on initial render without pagination.
+Add .range() to database queries, lazy-load images, use dynamic imports for heavy components, and move data fetching to the server side where possible.

 Is my Bolt.new app secure enough for production?

-Likely not without a review.
-Check API routes for authentication, validate all user input, and ensure no secret keys appear in client-side code.
+Almost certainly not without a manual review.
+Check API routes for authentication, validate all user input server-side, verify RLS is enabled on every Supabase table, and ensure no secret keys appear in client-side code.
+Run the free vibe-codebase-audit scanner as a first step.

 Can I use Bolt.new to fix its own bugs?